JamesKane/DecodingUsTools/README.md

 |----------|-------|-------------|----------------|-----------------|--------|----------|---------------|-----|
 |U5a1b1g|1.65|1|0|0|0|1|55|15|

+### Fix Surjected BAM

 ```shell
 decodingus-tools fix-surjected-bam --reference <REFERNECE_FILE> -o <OUTPUT_BAM> <SURJECTED_BAM>
 ```

-When a GAM file is surjected back via `vg surject' to a linear BAM the results are mixed up as compared to a traditional linear reference.
-This automates reheadering the @SQ details with a known reference to match the order, removes the PanSN-spec prefix from the individual reads, and invokes samtools to sort the final result.
+When a GAM file is surjected back via `vg surject` to a linear BAM, the results are mixed up compared to a traditional linear reference.
+This automates:
+- Reheadering the @SQ details with a known reference to match the order
+- Removing the PanSN-spec prefix from the individual reads
+- Invoking samtools to sort the final result

 ### Caching
 The branch finding algorithms store files in these locations: